 B. Permit Processing, Expiration, Modifications and Extensions.

-1. The director shall consolidate the processing of related aspects and permits from other regulatory programs which affect activities in critical areas, such as SEPA, shorelines, subdivision, etc., with the critical area review process established in this chapter to provide a timely and coordinated permit process as set forth in Chapter 20.01 PTMC.
+1. The director shall consolidate the processing of related aspects and permits from other regulatory programs which affect activities in critical areas, such as SEPA, subdivision, etc., with the critical area review process established in this chapter to provide a timely and coordinated permit process as set forth in Chapter 20.01 PTMC.

 2. Permits shall be valid for a period of one year from the date of issuance and shall expire at the end of that time if they are not acted upon, unless a longer or shorter period is specified by the director upon issuance of the permit.